kleinerman/dobie/docs/front_end_specs.rst

-Knowing the passage id and person id, it is possible to create the new **"All Week"** access or a **"Day"** access sending the following POST method to the server:
+Knowing the door id and person id, it is possible to create the new **"All Week"** access or a **"Day"** access sending the following POST method to the server:

 Add All Week Access
 ~~~~~~~~~~~~~~~~~~~